 Scenario 1: You were stopped while driving a friend's car and police find Xanax in the glove box, they would be unable to convict you of Possession of Xanax unless they had some proof that you knew the Xanax was present.

 Scenario 2: You were driving your car, had a friend with you, and your friend takes a bag of Xanax and places it at his feet.
 The police then stop you, see your friend's bag, and arrest both of you.
 They should be unable to convict you of Possession of Xanax because even though you knew the Xanax was present, your friend is the only person who exercised dominion and control over it.

 More often than not, law enforcement exceed the scope of their authority and require people to submit to a vehicle, home, or body search; or they may coerce a person into agreeing to a search.
 If we can prove that either instance occurred, the courts will suppress the resulting evidence as having been illegally obtained.

 Other suppression possibilities that may present themselves are: if law enforcement obtained a search warrant in bad faith or if you were arrested without probable cause.

 It is an affirmative defense to the crime of Possession of Xanax if you can prove that you did not know the substance in your possession was Xanax.
 Importantly, this defense requires you to testify to your lack of knowledge of the substance's illegal nature.

 Any person who is experiencing a drug-related overdose and needs medical assistance, or a person assisting the person that needs medical assistance, is immune from prosecution for Possession of Xanax if it can be shown the evidence was obtained as a result of the overdose and need for medical assistance.

-However, if you can produce a valid Xanax prescription that pre-dated your arrest or have a doctor execute a letter that they dispensed a sample amount, you will have an absolute defense to the Xanax charge.
+However, if either a valid Xanax prescription can be produced that pre-dated the arrest or a doctor executes a letter that they dispensed a sample amount, you will have an absolute defense to the Xanax charge.

 Contact Criminal Defense Lawyer Richard Hornsby